- Rebooting Basics

 Lesson?
 High levels of dopamine can powerfully rewire the brain and alter sexual tastes.
 The researchers emphasized that the male rat wasn't gay, as he didn't try to mount the other rat.
 Yet he had definitely changed.
 Similarly, continued porn use can't change your sexual orientation, but it can change what type of porn excites you.
 Desensitized porn users (low D2 receptors) search for whatever will jack up their lagging dopamine.

 Scientists are also learning that prediction of fundamental sexual orientation isn't as simple as they once assumed.
 As Sexual Fluidity author Lisa Diamond says, "Sexual arousal ... is only one element of sexual orientation and identity."
+A very telling comment by a TV producer under this review of the UK documentary Porn On The Brain

 So if 'visuals+erection' can mislead, how do you recognize your sexual orientation?
 Obviously, whatever you climaxed to when you first started masturbating is a useful clue (assuming earlier childhood events haven't distorted it.)